Where Do I Belong?

 --Feelings of depression or being in a funk despite living in a warm weather climate.
 In other words, "I shouldn't feel this way."

 I have a friend whose husband is not yet retired so she is a solo snowbird four months of the year.
 Her first season she was so excited to experience beach life she kept very busy.
 There were many, many groups of friends she hosted who came to visit and she spent time traveling around the region, exploring exciting new cities, such as New Orleans.
-The following year, my friend's social life slowed down and she realized she was feeling depressed and didn't leave her condo for days at a time, despite being in her beloved
+The following year, the newness wore off and she realized she was feeling depressed and didn't leave her condo for days at a time, despite being in her beloved

 Recognize that you may be prone to feelings of depression or feeling down, regardless of where you live.
 It may be due to an extended drop in the weather, a lull in activity, being away from loved ones and/or biological.